top of page

 • 4 min read

-But let’s be real: selling art can feel like trying to nail jelly to the wall.
-Algorithms are fickle.
-Markets shift.
-And nobody teaches you how to market your paintings in art school.
+Being an artist is about more than just creating beautiful work.
+It’s about sharing that work with the world.
+You want people to love it and bring it into their homes.
+However, selling art can feel like trying to nail jelly to the wall.
+Algorithms are fickle, markets shift, and no one teaches you how to market your paintings in art school.

 1. Know Thy Collector

 Marketing is just a fancy word for communication.
 So, who are you talking to?

-Define your ideal collector: What do they love?
+Define your ideal collector.
+What do they love?
 Where do they shop?
 What kind of art do they already collect?

-When you understand their taste and habits, you can tailor everything from your Instagram posts to your elevator pitch.
+When you understand their tastes and habits, you can tailor everything from your Instagram posts to your elevator pitch.
+This knowledge is crucial for effective marketing.

 2. Your Website = Your Gallery